Cost utility analysis (CUA) develops an overall measure of utility or value based on the preferences of individuals.

 - CUA can contribute to consensus building and participatory decision-making as stakeholders are called upon to assess their preferences for diverse outcomes

-Disadvantages to using this option:
+Disadvantages to using this method:

 - Results are often difficult to reproduce among different evaluators because of the numerous and sometimes conflicting methodologies that are used to estimate importance weights.